Paolo-DevTech-UCSB/MiniGantry-WireBondPhotos/README.txt

   # Rasberry Pi (3 or Higher) (With Rasbian)
   # Microscope Arm for Mini Gantry (Email, Susanne or Paolo from UCSB for STL or CAD file)
   # 25 Pin D-Sub Connector (male) (makes it easier to remove setup from minigantry) (bought at UCSB Physics's lab supply room)
+  # MicroSD Card Reader: For getting a fresh install of rasbian

 #2 How to build (Hardware):
   # -1- Set Up your RasberryPI with the monitor and mouse/keyboard next to your minigantry.
   # -2- Attach the microscope arm for the minigantry.